foundryvtt-starfinder/foundryvtt-starfinder/CONTRIBUTING.md

 | Starfinder One Shot | SOS #x pg. y | SOS #1 pg.
 51 |
 | Alien Card Deck | ACD | ACD |

+### Fast cooking

+Sometimes you are only making changes to a single compendium, such as alien-archives.
+Having to wait for the entire project to cook each time, even though nothing changed outside the alien-archives compendium data folder takes longer and just wastes electricity.
+You can speed up the process by only cooking the specific compendium as follows:
+`npm run cook -- --pack alien-archives`

+This also works for other compendiums, naturally.
+Just replace alien-archives with another pack.
+It can only work with 1 pack at a time, adding more pack arguments will be ignored.
+If this is desired functionality, you can request it in discord.

 ### Getting Foudnry Intellisense in Visual Studio Code

 If you would like some basic intelisense for the foundry types when using Visual Studio Code, all you have to do is copy `foundry.js` into the projects root folder.
 Once you do this, restart VS Code, and you should now see proper intelisense.